R-N/codeigniter-3-mysql-to-postgre-adapter/README.md

 ## Usage

-1. Migrate your database to postgresql (I recommend to use pgloader)
+1. Migrate your database to postgresql (I recommend to use pgloader).
+Your old database name should be the new schema name.
 2. Copy `applications` folder onto yours
 3. Add `"postgre"` to your helpers autoload (in `applications/config/autoload.php`)
 4. Modify your database configuration to use postgres (in `applications/config/database.php`).
 Example: